dmytri/textnet/CONVENTIONS.md

 - ALWAYS ask for permission before suggesting modifications
 - ALWAYS be explicit about what you're being asked to do before taking action
 - NEVER switch contexts or start working on new topics without being explicitly asked
-- ALWAYS stay focused on the current topic until given a new task

 ### Enforcement Protocol
 1. For every request: